bluenote-1577/vartig-utils/README.md

-# vartig-utils - utilities for processing and aligning vartigs between samples
+# vartig-utils - utilities for processing and visualizing vartigs

 ## TODO INTERNAL - JIM